I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/ns-dmusicks-_dmus_kernel_event.md

 #### DMUS_KEF_PACKAGE_EVENT

 Specifies that this event is a package.
 The <b>uData.pPackageEvt</b> field contains a pointer to a chain of events which should be dealt with atomically.

+`ullPresTime100ns`

+Specifies the presentation time for this event.
+This 64-bit value is expressed in 100-nanosecond units.
+The master clock should be used to evaluate this presentation time.

+`ullBytePosition`

+8 16

+`pNextEvt`

+Pointer to the next event in the list, or <b>NULL</b> if no event follows.
+This facilitates passing chains of identically time-stamped messages to the miniport driver.
+Additionally, hardware that does its own mixing can receive or transmit groups of messages at one time.

+`uData`

+#### abData

+A byte array containing <b>cbEvent</b> bytes of event data.
+The event data are typically MIDI status and data bytes.
+This member of <b>uData</b> is used if <b>cbEvent</b> is less than or equal to <b>sizeof</b>(PBYTE).

+#### pbData

+Pointer to a buffer containing <b>cbEvent</b> bytes of event data.
+The event data are typically MIDI status and data bytes.
+This member of <b>uData</b> is used if <b>uFlags</b> is set to DMUS_KEF_EVENT_COMPLETE and <b>cbEvent</b> is greater than <b>sizeof</b>(PBYTE).

+#### pPackageEvt

+Pointer to a chain of events, which is in the form of a linked list of DMUS_KERNEL_EVENT structures.
+The event data typically consist of MIDI status and data bytes.
+The events in the list are to be handled together.
+This member of <b>uData</b> is used if <b>uFlags</b> is set to DMUS_KEF_PACKAGE_EVENT.

 ## Remarks
 The DMUS_KERNEL_EVENT structure is used by WDM audio drivers that provide kernel streaming support for DirectMusic.